-When being praised, ask yourself if any of the following thoughts or questions go through your mind: I don't deserve this.
+When being praised, consider asking yourself if any of the following thoughts or questions go through your mind: I don't deserve this.
 If they really knew me, they wouldn't be saying these things.
 Can this possibly be true?
 What if their approval is only temporary?
 What if I disappoint them later?
-Do these sound familiar or are they different from what you are thinking?
-It's possible that you may be evaluating yourself more harshly than these people who are giving you praise, so getting positive feedback could feel "too good to be true.”
-What's it like for you to have positive traits or progress pointed out by others?
+If any of these thoughts or questions sound familiar, it's possible that you may be evaluating yourself more harshly than the authority figures who are giving you praise.
+In other words, getting positive feedback could feel "too good to be true.”
+What's it like for you to have your positive traits or progress pointed out by others?
 Do you feel relieved at being noticed?
 Does it feel scary?
 Is it hard to take in?
-Take note of your thoughts and feelings the next time you are praised.
-Consider how your feelings differ when talking to peers versus when talking to authority figures.
+These feelings could be the cause of your urge to cry.